-We’ll show you how to determine if a “we buy houses” company is the right decision for you and your family
+We’ll show you how to determine if a “company that buys houses” is the right decision for you and your family

 If you’ve been driving around town, chances are you’ve seen some billboards or tacky yellow signs advertising companies that buy houses.
 Often times they say things like “We Buy Houses!” or “Cash For Your House”.
 While these signs may peak your interest, we find them tacky and disruptive to the neighborhood.
 A better way to contact a local “we buy houses” company is to start your search online.